 - The company being valued has recently sold in an arms-length transaction.

 - The company stock or ownership interests in very similar companies are actively and publicly traded.

 - There are frequent, recent, and observable sales of businesses similar to your business.

-Market comparables are less compelling if they are out of date, happen only once in a while, are not reported publicly, or the business sale comps involve companies that are quite different from yours.
+You will find market comparables less compelling in some situations.
+For example, they may be out of date, happen only once in a while, are not reported publicly, or the business sale comps involve companies that are quite different from yours.